Orthopaedic Specialists & Surgeons At PMC Hospital, Malaysia

 - Lifestyle changes – Lifestyle changes are necessary in order to avoid further injury and halt your condition from getting worse.
 Orthopaedic specialists may help in altering your diet, ways to exercise and advice you on the limits of physical activity.

-- Fusion – Involves using bone graft material (autograft, allograft, or artificial bone substitutes) to connect two bones and allow them to be together.
-It is commonly used in neck and spine surgery.
+- Fusion – Connecting two bones involves using bone graft material (autograft, allograft, or artificial bone substitutes).
+They are commonly used in neck and spine surgery.

-- Internal fixation – Bone fragments are relocated according to their usual placement and held together using special implants such as nails, plates, screws and wires.
+- Internal fixation – Relocating fragments of bone according to their usual placement and holding them together using unique implants such as nails, plates, screws and wires.

-- Joint replacement – A surgical procedure that involves replacing the parts of a joint that have become damaged, with a prosthesis.
-Common examples include knee replacement and hip replacement surgery.
-It can also be done on other joints as well such as ankle, elbow, shoulder and wrist.
+- Joint replacement – Surgical procedure involves replacing commonly damaged parts with a prosthesis.
+Typical examples are knee and hip replacement.
+It can be done to other joints, such as the ankle, elbow, shoulder and wrist.

-- Release surgery – A type of surgery that is performed to treat carpal tunnel syndrome.
+- Release surgery – A surgery performed to treat carpal tunnel syndrome.
 The surgery helps to relieve symptoms by reducing pressure on the median nerve.

-- Soft tissue repair – A type of surgery to repair severely damaged muscles, ligaments, or tendons due to an injury.
+- Soft tissue repair – A procedure to repair severely damaged muscles, ligaments, or tendons due to injury.

-- Reconstruction of torn ligament, e.g. ACL reconstruction and other ligaments
+- Reconstruction of torn ligaments, such as ACL reconstruction and other ligaments

 Myths and Misconceptions in Orthopaedics Surgery

 Myth: “If you can walk on it then it’s not broken”

 There is a common misconception that if a person has damaged her lower extremity and is able to stand and walk on her own, she does not have a fracture or a significant structural injury.
 However, it should be noted that fractures of non-weight-bearing bones of the lower extremity, such as the fibula, patella, phalanges, etc., typically allow walking with slight discomfort.